 Novel tech can allow people to taste coffee in virtual reality

-Scientists have devised a novel technology, which intends to redefine the virtual reality experience by expanding to incorporate a new sensory connection -- taste.
+New Delhi: Scientists have devised a novel technology, which intends to redefine the virtual reality experience by expanding to incorporate a new sensory connection taste.

 The interface, dubbed ‘e-Taste’, uses a combination of sensors and wireless chemical dispensers to facilitate the remote perception of taste – what scientists call gustation.